javagl/SwingTasks/README.md

 Utility classes for task execution in Swing

-The SwingTasks package contains utility classes for two kinds of programming tasks:
+The SwingTasks package contains utility classes for different kinds of programming tasks related to threads and Swing:

 0. Executing a long-running computation on a background thread, while showing a dialog
 0. Executing a task repeatedly, and start/pause/stop the repeated execution
+0. Executing multiple tasks in parallel, using an executor service, and showing the progress of the task execution in the GUI

 Long-running tasks